yonghwanjang0/Image_Detection_at_Video/README.md

 ## result
 * Result print like "playtime / total seconds" by result window. (ex.
 4:30 / 270)
+* If all files have been work done. print "process finished" by result window.

 ## requirements
 * OpenCV